Creamy Celery and Leek Soup

 - Add vegetable mixture to the boiling chicken stock and continue cooking on low heat for 1 hour.
 Near the end of cook time (ten minutes), remove the bay leaves.

 - Remove the soup mixture from heat and cool for roughly 5 minutes before transferring to blender.
-Add milk and cream to mixture in the blender.
+Add milk a pinch of nutmeg and cream to mixture in the blender.

 - Blend to desire consistency.